A detailed itinerary will be provided upon 4WD Tour booking and payment of the tour deposit.

 Degree of Difficulty

-Some prior 4WD experience in sand would be useful and we will help you along the way and/or perhaps you’d like to attend one of our Driver Training Courses prior to the trip.
+Some prior 4WD experience in soft sand would be useful and we will help you along the way and/or perhaps you’d like to attend one of our 4WD Driver Training & Recovery Courses prior to the trip.

-All Camping fees, Aboriginal Lands Permits & Desert Parks Passes fees and Birdsville Caravan Park fees included.
+All Camping fees, (CLC) Aboriginal Lands Permits & Desert Parks Passes fees, Birdsville Caravan Park fees, an Underground mine tour and your 'End of Tour' dinner are included.

 2800km approximately (return from Quorn)